IgorGoloborodko1/Object-Oriented-Programming/creating-interfaces.md

 ```
 **Note: Programming convention dictates that all interface names should begin with an "I".**

 Similar to a class declaration, an interface declaration can include an access modifier.
-You can use the following access modifiers in your interface declarations:
+You can use the following access modifiers in your interface declarations.

 ### public
 The interface is available to code running in any assembly.